9th8/up-to-date-real-world-haskell/3-defining-types-streamlining-functions.md

 ```
 ::::

-Here, the variable `a` is not a regular variable: it\'s a type variable.
+Here, the variable `a` is not a regular variable: it's a type variable.
 It indicates that the `Maybe` type takes another type as its parameter.
 This lets us use Maybe on values of any type.